mklwong/DigiLab/README.md

 path of your local fork to the MATLAB search path.
 The functions within the package should then work.

-The basic usages steps are:
+The basic usage steps are:

 1. `mkModel(filename)` - this creates a barebones sigMat model to build from.
 2. `[t,Y] = findTC(modelName,t)` - this simulates the model name.
-3. `[pts,logP] = MCMC(objFun,pt0,bnd)` - this performs parameter fitting on the objective function objFun.
+3. `[pts,logP] = MCMC(objFun,pt0,bnd)` - this performs parameter fitting on
+                                         the objective function objFun.

 Type `>> help [function]` for more information about usage of these functions.
-Alternately, you can find the documentation for this package in document.pdf
+Alternately, you can find the documentation for this package in documentation.pdf

 Licensing
 =========